AJLekc/SpringDemo/README.md

   `user: tomcat-eclipse`
   `pass: tomcat-eclipse`

- For some reason these changes are flushed from time to time and if you are not able to login with `root/toor` into the `Manager` tool this means that you have to repeat this step.
+ For some reason these changes are flushed from time to time and if you are not able to login with `root/toor` into the `Manager App` tool this means that you have to repeat this step.

  - Run your server - Right click the server -> Run.